vanelyraa/principles_of_data_analytics/README.md

 ## Setup

-1. sign up for a free GitHub account
+1. Sign up for a free GitHub account
 2. Go to repository page in your browser.
 3. Click the green Code button.
 4. Click de Codespaces tab.